CZ-NIC/knot/doc/man_knotc.rst

   Show zone statistics counter(s).
 To print also counters with value 0, use force option.

-**zone-serial** *zone* [[+]serial]
+**zone-serial-set** *zone* [[**+**]\ *serial*]
-  Get current zone SOA serial.
-If the argument is specified, SOA serial will be set to given value.
-If the argument is prefixed with *+*, SOA serial will be incremented by the amount.
-If the zone transaction is opened, both reading and writing of the SOA serial takes place within the transaction.
-Otherwise, a short-lived transaction is created and committed just for setting new SOA serial.
+  Set the zone SOA serial to the specified value.
+If the argument is prefixed with **+**, the serial is incremented by that value (the special constant **MAX** can be used to increment by the maximum allowed value 2147483647).
+  If the zone transaction is open, both reading and writing of the SOA serial occur within that transaction.
+Otherwise, a short-lived transaction is created and committed solely for setting the new SOA serial.
+  If no argument is specified, the current zone SOA serial is returned.

 **conf-init**
   Initialize the configuration database.
 If the database doesn't exist yet,